ashishguptaiitb/chrome-extn-clipboard-to-url/README.md

 That's too many clicks and keypresses, but not anymore!

-This extension helps you open a published docs page with one click.
+This extension opens a help article after you copy its path.
 After copying a file's path, just click this extension's icon in Chrome.
 See [how to install](/how-to-install.md).

 ![](/graphics/image1.png)

 It works in the following cases:

 - Copied path contains `/` or doesn't.
 - Copied path contains `.mdx` or doesn't.
+For example, relative path from VSCode tab.
 - Copied path contains an anchor or doesn't.
+For example, from links created in an article.

 ---